hermangroup/docs/masternodes/setup-win.rst

 .. figure:: ../img/1.PNG
    :width: 400px

+Settings:

-Trigger Tab -> New (Trigger)
+   - Trigger Tab -> New (Trigger)
-Settings -> Repeat Daily
+   - Settings -> Repeat Daily
-Recur Every: 1 day
+   - Recur Every: 1 day
-Advanced Settings:
+   - Advanced Settings:
-Repeat Task Every: 1 Minute (Notice you have to select 5 minutes from the drop down, then edit the 5 to 1)
+   - Repeat Task Every: 1 Minute (Notice you have to select 5 minutes from the drop down, then edit the 5 to 1)
 For a duration of:Indefinitely

 .. figure:: ../img/2.PNG
    :width: 400px

+Settings:

-Actions Tab -> New (Action)
+   - Actions Tab -> New (Action)
-Program/script -> Browse to C:\Users\marshall\AppData\Roaming\HistoriaCore\sentinel\sentinel.exe
+   - Program/script -> Browse to C:\Users\yourusername\AppData\Roaming\HistoriaCore\sentinel\sentinel.exe

 Click Ok

 .. figure:: ../img/3.PNG
    :width: 400px

+Settings:

-Conditions Tab -> Power
+   - Conditions Tab -> Power
-Uncheck box for "Start task only if the computer is on AC Power"
+   - Uncheck box for "Start task only if the computer is on AC Power"

 Click Ok

 .. figure:: ../img/4.PNG